Andargs/betnbuy/readme.md

 Git repository: https://github.com/Andargs/betnbuy.git

-Site uses jquery and ajax, but jquery is only used 4 times and isnt very complicated.
+Site uses jquery and ajax, but jquery is only used for a few tasks.
-Site also uses flask add ons: PIL and IObytes to handle images
+Site also uses python add ons: PIL(pillow) and IObytes to handle images

 To run the app be in the root of eksamen folder, and run: python3 app.py